Kerwood/linuxblog-xyz/src/posts/kubespray-cilium/README.md

 title: Bare Metal Kubernetes install with Kubespray and Cilium
 date: 2021-03-20 20:01:22
 author: Patrick Kerwood
 excerpt: In this post I will setup a bare metal Kubernetes cluster using Kubespray.
 At the same time I'll get rid of that pesky Kube Proxy and replace it with the eBPF based Cilium CNI.
-Since Docker is deprecated in Kubernetes v1.20 I will be installling containerd instead.
+Since Docker is deprecated in Kubernetes v1.20 we will be installling Containerd or CRI-O instead.
 This setup is tested on CentOS 8 Stream and Redhat Enterprise Linux 8.4.
 type: post
 blog: true
 tags: [kubernetes]